First-order sentences in random groups I: universal sentences: Bounding the length of short solutions

 We next show that $L$ is commutative transitive.
 Let $[\gamma_1,\gamma_2]=1, [\gamma_2,\gamma_3]=1$ and $\gamma_2\neq 1$.
 We will show that $[\gamma_1,\gamma_3]=1$.
 Indeed, let $g_i$ be some pre-image of $\gamma_i$, for $i\leq 3$, in $G$.
 By the assumptions we have that $h_i([g_1, g_2]), h_i([g_2,g_3])$ are eventually trivial, while $h_i(g_2)$ is not.
 Then, for all large $i$, by the commutative transitivity of $\Gamma_i$, we get that $h_i([g_1,g_3])$ is eventually trivial.
 Hence $\gamma_1$ commutes with $\gamma_3$.

 Finally, having commutative transitivity, in order to show that $L$ is CSA it is enough to show that centralizers of non-trivial elements are self-normalizing.
 Indeed, let $\gamma$ be a non-trivial element and $C_L(\gamma)$ be its centralizer in $L$.
 Consider an element $\alpha$ that normalizes $C_L(\gamma)$.
 Then for any pre-images $g$ of $\gamma$ and $a$ of $\alpha$, we have that $h_i([a^{-1}ga, g])$ is eventually trivial, and since in any torsion-free hyperbolic group if $g^a$ commutes with $g$, then $a$ commutes with $g$, we get that $h_i([a,g])$ is eventually trivial.
-Therefore, $\alpha$ is in the centralizer of $\gamma$ as we wanted. \end{proof}
+Therefore, $\alpha$ is in the centralizer of $\gamma$ as we wanted. \end{proof} Lemma \ref{CSALImit} can also be seen as a consequence of the following fact: since $L$ is fully residually $\{\Gamma _i\}$, the common universal theory of the $\Gamma _i$ is contained in the universal theory of $L$.
+Since $\Gamma _i$ are torsion-free and CSA and these properties can be expressed by a universal sentence, so is $L$.

 We next record a lemma whose proof is identical to \cite[Lemma 2.1]{Sel1}.

 \begin{lemma} Let $L$ be a $\mathcal{G}_8$-limit group.
 Let $M$ be a maximal non-cyclic abelian subgroup.
 Then: \begin{itemize} \item $M$ is elliptic in any abelian amalgamated free product of $L$. \item If $L$ is an HNN extension $A*_C$, then either $M$ can be conjugated in $A$ or $L$ admits a splitting $A*_CB$ where $M$ can be conjugated in $B$. \end{itemize} \end{lemma}